Tarnopol, today called Ternopil, was in the former East Galicia. For most of the interwar period (1919-1939) Galicia was under Polish sovereignty.

 One can see the brewery was built into a hillside – Przywalicha – as so many early lager breweries were, but the building shown was probably erected in the interwar period, perhaps by Kirchner and Blumenfeld.
 It may still stand on the site although I cannot tell from the Google map views.

 Okarinsky tells an entertaining story of brewing history in the city.
-He does refer to the early Jewish owners of Przywalicha, and mentions also the native son Joseph Perl (1773-1839), a famed Jewish educator and author.
+He refers to the early Jewish owners of Przywalicha, and mentions also the native son Joseph Perl (1773-1839), a famed Jewish educator and author.
 Perl has been described as a “scion of the Jewish Enlightenment”, see his Wikipedia entry.

 Note re images: source of each image above is linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Used for educational and research purposes.
 All feedback welcomed.